clearout

 1. Human error: Mistakes happen, and incorrect email addresses or typos can find their way into your list.
 Whether it's a simple typo or a data entry error, these inaccuracies can lead to undeliverable emails or messages reaching the wrong recipients.

 2. Natural decay of data: Over time, email addresses can become outdated or inactive.
-People change jobs, switch email providers, or abandon old accounts, resulting in decayed email list.
+People change jobs, switch email providers, or abandon old accounts, resulting in a portion of your list becoming obsolete.
 Cleaning email lists periodically helps remove these inactive accounts and ensures you're targeting an engaged audience.

 3. Presence of duplicates: Duplicate email addresses can clutter your list and distort your campaign metrics.
 Whether they occur due to data import errors, multiple sign-ups, or system glitches, duplicates, and waste of resources are bound to happen that again can lead to recipient annoyance.
 Regular email list cleaning allows you to identify, merge or remove duplicate entries, streamlining your communications.